The California Arts Council is a state agency dedicated to advancing California through the arts and creativity.

 #MyCreativeCA We’ve created a series of short-form, documentary videos that celebrate creative expression in California.
-The series of videos follow art programming across California, from rural towns to some of the state’s largest cities, which are making positive impacts in communities. www.arts.ca.gov
+The series takes an inside look at art programming across California, from rural towns to some of the state’s largest cities, which are making positive impacts in communities. www.arts.ca.gov

 California Arts Council friends and supporters gathered on Wednesday, January 27, 2016 at the Crest Theatre in Sacramento for a special event hosted by former Council member Annette Bening. www.arts.ca.gov/40th #CAarts40

 In 2016, California’s state arts agency celebrates its 40th anniversary.
 During its four decades of existence, the California Arts Council has awarded thousands of grants— a total investment of $368 million.
 California is home to more artists than any other state, and the creative industries account for 1 in 10 jobs statewide.

 On April 15, 2015 at the State Capitol in Sacramento, the results of the 2014 Otis Report on the Creative Economy of California were unveiled at a hearing before the Legislative Joint Committee on the Arts (Chair, Senator Ben Allen).
 The statewide Otis Report, supported by the California Arts Council, asserts California's competitive advantage in the creative sector and underscores the need to bolster the talent pipeline through support for the arts and arts education.